-• If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance

-• Criminal background check presents no health nor safety risk to participant

-• Staff that work with participants must be qualified in CPR and First Aid

-• Staff that work with participants must have a high school diploma or high school equivalency (GED)

-• Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP.

-• Paraprofessionals providing this service must be supervised by a qualified professional.
-Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline.

-• Enrolled to provide crisis services or has an arrangement with an enrolled crisis services provider to respond to participant crisis situations.
-The participant may select any enrolled crisis services provider in lieu of this provider however.

-• Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.

-• The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.
-Site must be the primary residence of the provider (includes couples and single persons) who receive reimbursement for cost of care.

-• Back up staff must be employees of the agency.
+- Are at least 18 years old - If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - Criminal background check presents no health nor safety risk to participant - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with participants must be qualified in CPR and First Aid - Staff that work with participants must have a high school diploma or high school equivalency (GED) - Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP. - Paraprofessionals providing this service must be supervised by a qualified professional.
+Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - Enrolled to provide crisis services or has an arrangement with an enrolled crisis services provider to respond to participant crisis situations.
+The participant may select any enrolled crisis services provider in lieu of this provider however. - Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies. - The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.
+Site must be the primary residence of the provider (includes couples and single persons) who receive reimbursement for cost of care. - Back up staff must be employees of the agency.

-LME-MCO / PIHP
+LME-1 MCO / PIHP ------- ------- ------